-Sonoma County has aout 500K residents, plus all those who are not registered.
+Sonoma County has a out 500K residents, plus all those who are not registered.
 We do not need anymore people.
 Let them go elsewhere.
-Loss of rural character

 Timeframes.
 I do residential design work in the county.
 Developing vacant land is an 18 - 24 month process.
 Too long.
-Streamline ALL residential projects including additions and remodels (it's just a simportant to improve our existing housing stock as it is to develop new housing) Applications for residential building permits should take no longer than 6 weeks to review.
+Streamline ALL residential projects including additions and remodels (it's just as important to improve our existing housing stock as it is to develop new housing).
+Applications for residential building permits should take no longer than 6 weeks to review.
 If it can't be reviewed in 6 weeks, contract with a third party to complete the review.